Online Submissions

 Essential elements of this publication are:

-- A rigorous review of literature to substantiate the adverse drug reaction observed for the first time or described in similar publications for subsequent discussion;
+- a rigorous literature review substantiating the adverse drug reaction observed for the first time or described in similar publications and subsequent discussion

-- A section (statement) on obtaining consent for publication from the patient (or their legal representatives).
-If it is not possible to identify the patient from the described medical history and submitted photographs and, thus, the patient’s consent is not required, please add a statement to that effect.
+- a section (statement) on obtaining consent for publication from the patient (or their legal representatives).
+If it is not possible to identify the patient using the submitted medical history and photographs and, thus, the patient’s consent is not required, please add a statement to that effect

 Suggested guidelines and materials:

-The editors of the journal conduct interviews with leading experts in pharmacy, medicine, and public health on current issues, promising research, and innovations.
+The journal editors conduct interviews with the leading experts in pharmacy, medicine, and public health on current issues, promising research, and innovations.
 The interviews can be conducted in person, by e-mail, or by telephone.
-This type of publication requires a photograph of the interviewee (high quality, preferably business style).
-The journal does not allow promoting unpublished interviewee’s manuscripts.
-For better perception and visualisation of the interview text, the journal expects the interviewee to recommend some literary sources or authors prior to the interview and to highlight key issues or conclusions after the interview.
-These recommendations and highlights will be displayed in the form of special inserts (figures, bullet list, etc.) in the published interview.
+This publication type requires a photograph of the interviewee (high quality, preferably business style).
 The final text of the interview is always agreed with the interviewee before publication.

-- What are the main directions and prospects for research in this field at this time?
+- What are the main research directions and prospects in this field at this time?

 - What is the potential and ultimate goal of this research?
 What is needed to achieve this goal?